Acquire knowledge and skills

 Learn the approaches to early childhood education that will help you provide an interactive and developmentally appropriate learning environment for children.

 Note: The Advanced Certificate in Early Childhood Care & Education (ACECCE) will be conducted via online learning, except for selected modules that will be more effective conducted face-to-face.
-Students will be notified at least 2 weeks prior to the commencement of these modules.
+This is subject to prevailing COVID-19 measures implemented by the government.
+Students will be notified at least 2 weeks prior to the commencement of modules that are conducted face-to-face.

 What You Will Learn